 Brazil industrial output up 0.6% in July

-SAO PAULO, Sept 2 (Reuters) - Industrial output in Brazil rose 0.6% in July from June, the government statistics agency IBGE said on Friday, slightly below market expectations of a 0.7% increase.
+SAO PAULO, Sept 2 (Reuters) - Industrial output in Brazil rose 0.6% in July from June, the government statistics agency IBGE said on Friday, slightly below market expectations but enough for it to offset the 0.3% drop seen in the previous month.

+Brazil's industrial production has been supported by government stimulus measures recently, IBGE said, with five positive readings in the first seven months of the year.

+"However, it is important to highlight it is yet to fully erase past losses," research manager Andre Macedo said, noting industrial output remains down 2% so far this year and 0.8% below pre-pandemic levels.

 (Reporting by Camila Moreira and Gabriel Araujo; Editing by Steven Grattan)